 This website is an aggregation of selected feeds to represent projects as they are developping.
-Versioning systems (git) and content feeds (atom / RSS) from other publication spaces are brought together to show different facets of the practice.
+Versioning systems (git) and content feeds (atom / RSS) from other publication spaces are brought together to show different elements of the practice.

 MA Networked Media from the Piet Zwart Institute in Rotterdam / Graphic Design BA from ENSAV La Cambre Brussels.
 Member of Open Source Publishing.

 http://esac.be full site design and development with V. Janssen and E. Hendricks